tek/hix/readme.md

 ## `hasktags`

-To generate `ctags` for all dependencies and project packages:
+To generate `ctags` for all dependencies and project packages using [thax]:

 ```
 nix run .#tags [<tags-file>]